mborysiak/Predicting-Wide-Receiver-Fantasy-Points/README.md

 # Predicting Wide Receiver Scores for Fantasy Football
 ### Overview
 This project aims to predict the fantasy football scores of NFL wide receivers.
-It scrapes individual player receiving and team passing data from pro-football-reference.com for the 2000–2016 seasons (n=~2200).
+It scrapes individual player receiving and team passing data from pro-football-reference.com, as well as average draft position (ADP) data from myfantasyleague.com for the 1998–2016 seasons.
 The data is cleaned and merged prior to feature engineering.
-The final dataset is transformed using principal component analysis (PCA) and then modeled using linear regression with k-fold cross validation.
+The final dataset is used to make machine learning predictions with an ensemble of 5 algorithms.

 ### Key Questions Explored
-- Can the model accurately predict NFL wide receiver fantasy scores?
+- What is the model accuracy for predicting NFL wide receiver fantasy scores in the upcoming season?
 - Which features correlate strongly with next season's fantasy points?
+- Does the model improve upon conventional wisdom, i.e. the average draft position of players.

 ### Key Findings
-- The final regression model following dimensionality reduction has an average root-mean-squared-error (RMSE) and R^2 value of 2.512 and 0.680 respectively.
-Using 10-fold cross-validation, the average RMSE and R^2 values were 2.544 and 0.670 for out-of-sample data.
+- The final ensemble model following has an average root-mean-squared-error (RMSE) of ~2.8 fantasy points for out-of-sample data using 10-fold cross-validation.

-- For context of the MSE, the top wide-receiver prediction is ~17 fantasy points per game (FP/g), while the 30th ranked wide-receiver is predicted to score ~10 FP/g.
+- For context of the RMSE, the top 10% of wide-receivers score ~15 fantasy points per game (FP/g), while the bottom 10% score ~8 FP/g, resulting in coefficient of variance around 15% and 33% respectively.
 Considering the small sample sizes for each season (16 games) and volatility of fantasy football performances, these predictions are relatively accurate.

+- When comparing the projected rankings of the model (ordinal values) to the average draft position ranking from ~6000 drafts, the model has 30% higher accuracy in predicting the correct ranking for holdout data.

 ### Techniques used
 - pandas and numpy for data scraping, exploration, and cleaning
-- sklearn for principal component dimensionality reduction, regression modeling, and k-fold cross validation
+- Pipeline and GridSearchCV for modeling and optimization
+- Ridge / Lasso Regression, RandomForestRegressor, XGBoost, and KNearestNeighbors for modeling
+- Principal Component Analysis (PCA) for dimensionality reduction
 - seaborn and matplotlib for visualization